 Decks have played a role in history since the earliest times.
 They have been used for storage, dining, foraging, and socializing.
 In early America they were much larger than they are today and were constructed of wood.
 In fact, they were constructed in colonies such as Plymouth and Cape Cod.
-Decks were used as summerhouses, places of relaxation, for drinking, roasting marshmallows, playing games like chess or billiards, building watercrafts, and a number of other outdoor activities.
-This article will share a few secrets from experts at Decks Columbia SC.
+Decks were used as summerhouses, places of relaxation, for drinking, roasting marshmallows, playing games like chess or billiards, building watercraft, and a number of other outdoor activities.

 In architecture, a deck is basically a flat open surface capable of holding weight, usually attached to the building, and often raised from the ground.
 The word deck is actually a combination of two words: decking and rail.
 Railings are placed on the outside edge of a deck, typically six to twelve feet above the ground.
 They are usually made of wood and have cross boards or a web of vines that allow for stability.
 Screws or nails are used for attaching the rails to the building.